 To receive credit If for GEOG 365, you must achieve a course composite grade of at least a D (50 percent) (2).
 You must achieve a minimum grade of 60 percent on the final examination.
-You must complete and submit all of the assignments, quizzes, and case studies to receive credit for the course.
-You may not omit any of them and take a grade of zero.
+You must complete and submit all of the assignments, quizzes, and case studies, and achieve a minimum grade of 40 percent on each to receive credit for the course.
 The weighting of the composite grade is as follows: